 A backyard sandbox can be a wonderful hub for childhood play, but it loses appeal once neighborhood cats claim it as a litter box.
-If you want to keep your sandbox a safe place for your kids to play, you will need to cover the sandbox, employ repellents, or take other measures.
+This can be more dangerous than you might think.

 Place cat repellent products in and around your sandbox.
 Sprays and powders are offensive to the feline sense of smell, so cats stay away.
 Ensure the specific product you choose is nontoxic and safe for children.
 Follow all the instructions on the package to apply the product properly.

 One potential long-term solution is an ultrasonic cat repellent device.
-Such devices emit a high-frequency noise that is supposed to be undetectable by the human ear but unpleasant to the feline ear.
+These devices emit a high-frequency noise that is supposed to be undetectable by the human ear but unpleasant to the feline ear.

 If the cats leaving waste in a sandbox on your property do not belong to you, then you have a valid complaint.
 If the loose animals belong to neighbors, speak to them or to a civic authority.
-Outdoor cats are prone to developing diseases and picking up parasites.
-If they are relieving themselves in your sandbox, your children are being exposed to whatever illnesses they may be carrying.
 If the cats are strays or feral, ask your local animal control department to assist you in removing the animals.
-Unvaccinated stray cats and feral cats pose a real health hazard for humans and pets.

 Outdoor cats might be prone to developing diseases and picking up parasites.
 If they are relieving themselves in your sandbox, your children could be exposed to whatever illnesses they might be carrying—all the more reason to keep your kid's sandbox covered.